-4. Reasonable Suspicion Testing (All Employees)
+3. Reasonable Suspicion Testing (All Employees)

 - a.
-An employee is required to submit to an alcohol and/or drug test when a supervisor or manager requests such a test based on reasonable suspicion or probable cause. - b.
 Reasonable suspicion or probable cause means that one or more supervisors or managers reasonably believe or suspect that the employee is under the influence of alcohol and/or drugs.
-They cannot require testing based on a hunch or guess alone; their suspicion must be based on observations concerning the employee's appearance, behavior, patterns, speech, or smell that are usually associated with alcohol and/or drug use.
-The reasonable suspicion may be based on direct observation of alcohol and/or drug use or possession, physical symptoms of being under the influence of alcohol and/or drugs, a pattern of erratic behavior, work performance indicators of drug or alcohol abuse, as well as other reliable indicators. - c.
-Following an alcohol/drug test in such situations, an employee shall be removed from service and placed on administrative leave until the results of the test are known to UPO and the employee.
+Testing cannot be required based on a hunch or guess alone; suspicions must be based on observations concerning the employee's appearance, behavior, patterns, speech, or smell that are usually associated with alcohol and/or drug use.
+The reasonable suspicion may be based on direct observation of alcohol and/or drug use or possession, physical symptoms of being under the influence of alcohol and/or drugs, a pattern of erratic behavior, work performance indicators of drug or alcohol abuse, as well as other reliable indicators. - b.
+The Office of Human Resources (OHR) will contact an employee to submit to an alcohol and/or drug test at the request of their director, supervisor or manager based on a reasonable suspicion or probable cause so long as the employee is on duty and on UPO property. - c.
+Following an alcohol/drug test in such situations, an employee shall be removed by the Office of Human Resources from service and placed on administrative leave until the results of the test are known to UPO and the employee.

-5. Return-To-Duty Testing (All Employees)
+4. Return-To-Duty Testing (Non-Special Trust & Non-Safety Sensitive Employees)

 - a.
-If an employee has violated the prohibited alcohol and/or drug rules, the employee shall be required to take an alcohol/drug test before returning to work. - b.
-The results of the test must be negative in order for the employee to return to work.

-6. Follow-Up Testing (All Employees)
+If an employee is suspected of violating the prohibited alcohol and/or drug rules, the employee shall be required to take an alcohol/drug test before returning to work.
+The employee will be paid for all time required to commute to and from the testing lab and while waiting for the alcohol and/or drug test to be administered. - b.
+The results of the test must be negative in order for the employee to return to work. - 5.
+Follow-Up Testing (Non-Special Trust & Non-Safety Sensitive Employees)

 - a.
 Following an employee's return-to-duty, the employee will be subject to follow-up mandatory, random alcohol/drug tests for a period of at least six (6) months thereafter. - b.
-For employees referred to a Substance Abuse Professional (SAP), the SAP will determine how many times the employee will be tested, for how long, and for what substances. - H. Discretionary Testing (All Employees).
+For employees referred to an external Substance Abuse Professional (SAP), the SAP will determine how many times the employee will be tested, for how long, and for what substances. - H. Discretionary Testing (All Employees).
 Supervisors and/or managers may direct that an employee submit to an alcohol/drug test after an employee is involved in any of the following situations: - 1.
 A physical altercation between employees or an employee and a customer/member of the public, where no medical attention is necessary. - 2.
 A disruptive verbal altercation between employees or an employee and a customer/member of the public. - 3.
 When an employee's behavior is so out of control or his/her behavior is so unusual that it warrants summoning a supervisor, manager, or police. - 4.
 Any accident or incident involving damages to property.
 (See Section VII.G.2.a.iv.
 Post-Accident or Post-Incident Testing). - 5.
 When an employee's absences from work occur in a pattern such as the day after payday, or the day before or after his/her regular days off. - 6.
 Following an alcohol/drug test in such situations, an employee shall be removed from service and placed on administrative leave until the results of the test are known to UPO and the employee.